 Pineapple Cheesecake Square (Bars) have a shortbread crust.
 You can make the crust with or without a food processor, but a food processor helps get the job done quickly.
 And will say this is a good crust.
 The tablespoon of orange zest adds a lot of flavor.

 Sweetness Level of Pineapple Cheesecake Squares

-These were fabulous and not overly sweet.
+These are fabulous and not overly sweet.
 The orange zest really adds to the overall flavor, so don’t leave it out.
 As for the pineapple, I used the dried, diced, sugar coated type that you find in the bulk bin.
 It was pre-chopped, but you could also chop up candied, sugar coated rings which look like this.
-I plan on making these again soon – maybe with some nuts on top.
-My only complaint is the top crust is a litte pale.
+The top is a little pale on these, so you may want to consider topping with chopped nuts of some kind.

 Pineapple Cheesecake Squares

 - 8 oz softened cream cheese softened

 - 1/4 cup granulated sugar

 - ½ cup chopped candied pineapple or dried sugared pineapple